Pay $8.00 postage for first item ordered.

 - For best full page magnifier results wear your reading glasses.

-A full page reading magnifier consists of a Fresnel lens that enables large area magnification.
+full page magnifier consists of a Fresnel lens that enables large area magnification.

 Available as a hand held